WEBSITE TERMS AND CONDITIONS

 6. Transaction fees

-6.1 The amount transferred to the Charity will be equal to the sums received by Enthuse on the Charity’s behalf, less the charges for processing the payments as set out in section 6.2 of this Schedule 1 (“Transaction Fee”).
-The Charity authorises Enthuse to deduct the Transaction Fee together with such other sums as are owed to Enthuse, in accordance section 9 of this Schedule, from the amount of any Donations that Enthuse is paying out to the Charity.
+6.1 The amount transferred to the Customer will be equal to the sums received by Enthuse on the Customer’s behalf, less the charges for processing the payments as set out in clause 6.2 of this Schedule 1 (“Transaction Fee”).
+The Customer authorises Enthuse to deduct the Transaction Fee together with such other sums as are owed to Enthuse, in accordance clause 9 of this Schedule, from the amount of any Donations that Enthuse is paying out to the Customer.

 6.2 The Transaction Fee is made up of two parts, calculated as follows: